-In the first part of 2020, four study visits will be organised to Hungary, Latvia, Lithuania and Poland.
-They will consist of wide consultations with various stakeholders (NGOs, think-tanks, civil society groups, academics, participants of the democratic movements, 25 participants in each study tour) to experience and evaluate experiences on the state of memory about the democratic revolutions, their relevance for current political discourse, as well as contemplate the differences and similarities faces by active citizenship during the revolutions/transition.
-During this phase, we will gather critical reflections on the democratic revolutions and transition in CEE.
+Throughout 2020, online study visits were organised to Hungary, Latvia, Lithuania and Poland.
+They consisted of wide consultations with various stakeholders (NGOs, think-tanks, civil society groups, academics, participants of the democratic movements, 25 participants in each study tour) to experience and evaluate experiences on the state of memory about the democratic revolutions, their relevance for current political discourse, as well as contemplate the differences and similarities faces by active citizenship during the revolutions/transition.
+During this phase, we gathered critical reflections on the democratic revolutions and transition in CEE.

-In the summer of 2020, a summer school with be organised in Poland for a group of highly motivated youth, interested in historical heritage of democratic reform in the region, contemplating the past forms of active citizenships and the paths for civil engagement and resilience towards the manipulation of memory organised for 25 representatives from four to six countries.
+In the autumn of 2020, a summer school was organised in Poland for a group of highly motivated youth, interested in historical heritage of democratic reform in the region, contemplating the past forms of active citizenships and the paths for civil engagement and resilience towards the manipulation of memory organised for 25 representatives from four to six countries.

-The European dimension will be sustained through transnational learning and sharing of ideas on democratic rule and active citizenship in Europe.
+The European dimension is sustained through transnational learning and sharing of ideas on democratic rule and active citizenship in Europe.
 Through actualised and problematised reflections on revolutions in the region, the project will offer a valuable perspective on the democratic deficit and new ways for meaningful democratic participation.

 Simona Merkinaite is a Program Coordinator at the Open Lithuania Foundation.

 Quincy Cloet is Managing Editor of Visegrad Insight.